 Organisations may face external or internal risks or both.
 External relates to the environment in which an organisation operates, from regulatory laws to cultural or financial risks.
 Internal risks can be resource deficiency or structural risks.

 AS/NZS 9001 incorporates risk-based thinking, enabling an organisation to determine any risk that may cause its processes to deviate or produce unwanted results.
-Risk-based thinking enables organisations to put in preventative measures while also allowing for maximum use of any business opportunities that may occur.
+Risk-based thinking enables organisations to put in preventive measures while also allowing for maximum use of any business opportunities that may occur.

 Make decisions informed by evidence and data

 To minimise risk, while ensuring continual improvement, an organisation needs evidence-based decision making rather than going off a gut feeling or a guess.
-A quality management system empowers organisations to make evidence-based decisions through data capture and management.
+A quality management system empowers organisations to make evidence-based decisions through data capture and analysis.

 There are many ways to capture data, but each business is different, and each should be able to prove (with data) that it has an effective QMS.